MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-129.md

 Please include your data sources and URLs
 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

 * Follow up on pending payments by tracking outstanding balances for customers.
 * Verify that customer balances are accurate before making sales decisions or recommendations.
-* Identify potential upsell or cross-sell opportunities based on customer transaction history.
+* Identify opportunities to up-sell or cross-sell based on customer transaction history.

-As a sales manager, use the report to:
+Sales managers use the report to:

 * Monitor the financial health of key accounts by reviewing their balances and transaction history.
-* Analyze the impact of recent sales transactions on customer accounts to identify trends and areas for improvement.
+* Analyze the effect of recent sales transactions on customer accounts and identify trends and areas for improvement.
 * Ensure that customer balances are accurate before making strategic decisions.

-As a finance analyst, use the report to:
+Finance analysts use the report to:

-* Reconcile customer balances with the General Ledger to ensure accurate financial records.
+* Reconcile customer balances with the general ledger and ensure accurate financial records.
-* Analyze transaction patterns to identify potential financial risks or opportunities.
+* Analyze transaction patterns and identify potential financial risks or opportunities.
 * Use the report as a source for financial forecasting and planning.

-As an account receivable specialist, use the report to:
+Account receivables specialists use the report to:

-* Monitor past due balances to follow up on overdue payments and minimize the risk of bad debts.
+* Monitor past-due balances and follow up on overdue payments and minimize the risk of bad debts.
-* Identify accounts with high outstanding balances and prioritize collections efforts accordingly.
+* Identify accounts with high outstanding balances and prioritize collections efforts.
-* Provide customers with accurate and up-to-date account information upon request.
+* Provide customers with accurate account information upon request.

-As a finance manager, use the report to:
+Finance managers use the report to:

-* Monitor the performance of the accounts receivable department by reviewing key metrics such as average collection period and bad debt ratio.
+* Monitor the performance of the account receivables department by reviewing key metrics, such as the average collection period and bad debt ratio.
 * Identify trends and patterns in customer payment behavior to inform credit policies and collection strategies.
-* Ensure compliance with accounting standards and regulations by reconciling customer balances with the General Ledger and audit trails.
+* Ensure compliance with accounting standards and regulations by reconciling customer balances with the general ledger and audit trails.

 ## Try the report